Emergency escape rocket: the ultimate lifeboat for spacecraft

 Rocket failure diagnostic

-In order to trigger the emergency escape system, the Soyuz spacecraft needed a reliable diagnostic system, which would detect every conceivable failure onboard the launch vehicle.
+In order to trigger the emergency escape system, the Soyuz spacecraft needed a reliable diagnostic system, which would detect every conceivable failure aboard the launch vehicle.
 At the time, years of experience with the Vostok spacecraft and its rocket gave engineers a good idea what could possibly go wrong during launch.
 In 1964, K. D. Bushuev held a meeting with leading minds at OKB-1, including B. Chertok, S. Kryukov, E. Shabarov, S. Okhapkin and V. Timchenko, which finalized a list of likely failures.
 It included:

 Necessary systems capable of identifying such problems were added to the design of the launch vehicle intended to carry Soyuz.
 In the meantime, the spacecraft itself received a special sensor of weightlessness, which if detected earlier then expected in the nominal flight, could also trigger an emergency escape rocket.

 Last but not least, "the failure" command could be issued from the ground via radio waves.
 (52) At Site 23, some 30 kilometers from the main launch site of Russian manned missions, the Kvant ground control station is used to transmit signals of the Command Radio Link of the Emergency Escape System, KRL SAS, which has ability to activate the escape rocket.
 Also at the same location, a KTNA antenna provides a backup capability for KRL SAS.
-(244)
+(244) (It was the method used to activate the escape rockets in 1983.)

 In 1965, developers of the escape system stumbled upon a new serious problem.
 As it turned out, collision-free separation of the entire payload fairing from the service module of the Soyuz (which remained on the rocket) was practically impossible.
 After a series of brainstorming sessions, engineers split the payload fairing into top and bottom sections.
 In the emergency, the top section would fly away with the escape rocket and the crew compartments, while bottom section, surrounding the service module, would remain on the rocket.